digineo/texd/README.md

 ## Reference store

-texd has the ability to re-use previously sent material.
+texd has the ability to reuse previously sent material.
 This allows you to reduce the amount of data you need to transmit with each render request.
 Following a back-of-the-envelope calculation:

 - If you want to generate 1000 documents, each including a font with 400 kB in size, and a logo file with 100 kB in size, you will need to transmit 500 MB of the same two files in total.
-- If you can re-use those two assets, you would only need to transmit them once, and use a reference hash for each subsequent request.
+- If you can reuse those two assets, you would only need to transmit them once, and use a reference hash for each subsequent request.
 The total then reduces 1×500 kB (complete assets for the first request) + 999×100 Byte (50 Byte per reference hash for subsequent requests) = 599.9 kB.